Writing

 sell 1 ETH @ $3,400USD (asset)ETH + Gain

-The longer version — FIFO lots, multi-entity consolidation, what happens when an exchange collapses under you — is still to come.
+I intend to keep developing this article — FIFO lots, multi-entity consolidation, what happens when an exchange collapses under you — explanations are to come.